-- First, you need to recognize efficient windows from wasteful ones before they get installed.
+- Recognize efficient windows from wasteful ones before they get installed.

-- Second, you need to know about innovative window features so you can look for them as you shop.
+- Understand innovative window features so you can look for them as you shop.

-- And third, you need to understand what a good installation is and how to ensure it happens.
+- Realize what goes into a good installation and ensure it happens.
 Don’t rely on window professionals to handle these issues entirely for you.
 Some will deliver, but others won’t.

 Step #1: Choose Intelligently

 Informed window choices have to be based on third-party assessments.
-Don’t settle for anything less.
-A Canadian outfit called Window Wise is currently my favourite place to start.
+Don’t put any stock into advertising claims.
+An outfit called Window Wise is currently my favourite place to start.
 They’re in the business of certifying window installers, but they also publish a list of windows that meet two stringent performance standards.
 Window Wise-approved windows also carry Energy Star ratings that ensure above-average energy performance.
 The best current designs have triple-pane glazing, argon or krypton gas between panes, non-conductive warm edge spacers between layers of glass, and Low-E coatings that reflect infrared and ultraviolet light.

 Spray foam is the best way to seal the perimeter of new windows and replacements.
 Trouble is, most types of spray foam in a can also pose a threat.
 They expand so much that they can bow window frames inward under the pressure, making it difficult or even impossible to open and close them.
 Over-expansion of foam is why manufacturers developed something called low-expansion foam, but even this doesn’t solve the problem completely when it comes to windows.

-What you really need is low-pressure foam, not low expansion.
+What you really need is low-pressure foam, not just low expansion foam.
 Low pressure types expand just as much as other formulations, but with much less outward force.
-In tests I conducted on one of my building projects this past fall, low-expansion foam still caused windows to bow inward and bind, even when the window frames were temporarily braced with pieces of wood.
+In tests I conducted on building projects over the years, low-expansion foam still caused windows to bow inward and bind, even when the window frames were temporarily braced with pieces of wood.
 Low pressure foam, by contrast, caused no bowing even when perimeter gaps were filled and no braces used.